 Blog

-When we talk about properties and property rights, one of the terms that may arise is “Eminent Domain.”
+When we talk about property and property rights, one of the terms that may come up is “Eminent Domain.”
 But what exactly does it mean and how does it affect real estate owners?

 What is “Eminent Domain”?